 13. Don’t miss out on the shows

 There are some stunning shows that you must end your day at Disneyland with.
-The Fantasmic is a must-see that is guaranteed to curve a smile on your face and get you immersed into the wonderful dreams of Mickey Mouse.
+The Fantasmic is a must-see that is guaranteed to curve a smile on your face and get you immersed in the wonderful dreams of Mickey Mouse.
 The fountains, special effects, and music all play their part to put up a spectacular night show.

 14. The scrumptious food

 While the place is all about rides and attractions, it is equally famous for its amazing food.
-We all have our favourites, and I make sure we get them throughout the day.
+We all have our favorites, and I make sure we get them throughout the day.
 After all, travelling is never complete without good food, so here are some of my top picks:

 - Original Hot Link Corn Dog from the Corn Dog Castle